Indian South Africans: Media and entertainment

 The slang term charou (various spellings) is often used by Indians, particularly in the Durban area, to refer to themselves.

 Card games, in particular, the trick-taking card game Thunee (similar to Twenty-eight) are popular among South African Indians.

 Radio Hindvani is a community radio station based in Durban and is aimed at the promotion of Hindi culture and language amongst South Africans.
 The station's frequency reaches Durban and all surrounding areas.

 The South African Broadcasting Corporation (SABC) also has an Indian-oriented radio service called Lotus FM, launched during the apartheid era, and began some showing Indian-focused programming in the 90's including locally produced magazine shows.
+Pay television channel M-Net also had additional programming aimed at Indians called East Net.
 Bollywood movies have been broadcast by the SABC.
 The Sunday Times has a supplement distributed in Indian areas called the Extra, and the Sunday Tribune publishes a similar supplement, called the Herald.
 A Bollywood section, 'Bollyworld' is published by the Daily News on Mondays.